 - Versatility, high efficiency, precision, cost-effectiveness, and flexibility.

-- High material utilization, high productivity, precision, versatility.
+- High material utilization, high productivity, precision, and versatility.

 Disadvantages: